 So what are the perks of visiting this marine jewel?

 1) It is paradise in the making

 Nestled in the midst of both hideaway and exhibit-worthy coves, Capones Island is one of the most beautiful beaches in the Philippines.
 It is part of the township of Pundaquit.
-Known as ‘Isla de Capon Grande’ during the Spanish era, the cylindrical-shaped isle is 2 km long and is a 30-minute boat ride from the municipality of San Antonio.
-Get a taste of heaven on earth while it is still pristine.
+Known as ‘Isla de Capon Grande’ during the Spanish era, the cylinder-shaped isle is 2 km long and is a 30-minute boat ride from the municipality of San Antonio.
+Get a taste of heaven on Earth, still pristine even in these hectic modern times.

 Enchanting Day by David Asuncion

 Capones is an island of contrasts.
 Its terrain comprises a mini forest on one side and golden grass on the other.
 It is home to one of the most intriguing beaches in the world.
 Seen from the side, it looks like a man’s face was carved on its cliffs.
 One half of it boasts the typical white sand (mixed with volcanic ash from nearby Mount Pinatubo) and cool blue waves, making it one of the best beaches in the tropics.
 The other half is made up of unusual rock and coral formations, limestone cliffs, smooth, creamy boulders, and ethereal streams and fog that make it look like it belongs on another planet!
 Many photographers, local and international, have captured its otherworldly mystique.

 3) It is a gateway to floating surprises